cykistanis/KMH_DWAD19_Projet-2/README.md

 ## Features
+There are 3 main features in **WRITEFULLY YOURS**.
+These are:
+- Browse in the Stationery Hub
+- Share your thoughts
+- Contribute to the Collection.

+Details of the features have been elaborated in below.

 ### Browse in the Stationery Hub
 As a user of WRITEFULLY Yours, you will be able to browse a wide range of stationery items, including pens, pencils, notebooks, markers, and other similar products.
 Each collection will feature an array of stationery items that serve unique purposes, and users can explore these products in-depth.